equinor/stride_eqn/docs/how_tos/launch_dashboard.md

 ## Configure Max Cached Projects

 By default, STRIDE keeps up to 3 projects open simultaneously.
-Each open project holds a DuckDB connection, and on BlobFuse2 FUSE mounts too many concurrent connections can cause errors.
+Each open project holds a DuckDB connection, and too many concurrent connections can cause errors.

 You can configure this limit via three methods (highest priority first):